After the first week of Ramadan, the high curve of spirituality, zeal and passion that mark the first days Ramadan begins to abate.

 Realize that your mind needs to be free to go to Allah the Almighty; in the midst of this dryness, offer praise and thanksgiving to Him that you were able to maintain this level of spiritual wellness during the first days of Ramadan.

 Do not let your feelings rob you of the opportunity to praise and thank Him even when the times are not so great.

 Remember, it is easy to praise Allah when things go well.
 However, true believers praise Him through the trials as well.

-The beauty of repentance in Islam is that Allah blesses us with opportunity to always return to Him after doing something less than we normally would.
+The beauty of repentance in Islam is that Allah the Almighty blesses us with opportunity to always return to Him after doing something less than we normally would.

 We should remember that we are humans and that we will make mistakes.
 We should hasten to do good deeds during the rest of the month.
 Maybe these good deeds will compensate the lost days of our life.